Ceiling Joists

 How to Determine Ceiling Joist Spans

-On the attic level, the size and length of joists, used for framing the ceiling, depends on the design load (measured in lbs/ft2), which is the dead load (weight of the ceiling's building materials) plus the weight of items stored in the attic (the live load).
-Typically, span tables for these types of joists are calculated based on a combination of live load (20 lbs/ft2 plus a dead load of 10 lbs/ft2).
-See the ceiling joist span tables page for details.
+On the attic level, the size and length of joists used for framing the ceiling depend on the design load measured in pounds per square foot (lbs/ft²), which is the dead load (weight of the ceiling's building materials) plus the live load of items stored in the attic.
+Typically, span tables for these joists are calculated based on a combination of live load (20 lbs/ft² plus a dead load of 10 lbs/ft²).
+See the Ceiling Joist Span Tables page for details.

-On a typical two-story residential structure, the floor joists on the second level also serve as framing for the ceiling on the first level.
-The design of the second level floor joists needs to include the first floor's ceiling load requirements.
+On a typical two-story residential structure, the ceiling joists on the first floor also serve as floor joists on the second floor.
+The design load of the 1st-floor ceiling joists must include the second-level floor joist requirements.

 Residential Framing and Joist Span